-The evaluation will seek the perspective of all the above mentioned stakeholders as source of information, will actively involve FFF partners, and will share the evaluation results with relevant stakeholders.
+The evaluation will seek the perspective of all the above mentioned stakeholders as sources of information, will actively involve FFF partners, and will share the evaluation results with relevant stakeholders.

 Evaluation scope

 This Mid-Term Evaluation will evaluate the results achieved from the inception of the project in July 2018, up to July 2020, bearing in mind the possible delays that may have affected the beginning of the implementation and the onset of the COVID-19 pandemic.
 The Mid-Term Evaluation will assess all key elements of the programme to date, across its four areas of focus, with a representative set of producer organizations, government and other partners in selected countries and at the regional and global level.
 Additionally, the management and governance structure of the project will be assessed along with the linkages between the project and other major in country and global initiatives in the context of FAO’s Strategic Objectives and the United Nations Agenda 2030.